 The Cookbook turned out to be a lot larger than we originally anticipated.
 There's a lot involved in putting together the typical immigration case and we wanted this book to be as helpful as possible.
 We recognize that there are a number of subjects that did not make it into the Cookbook's first edition.
-Happily, when we embarked upon this project with AILA, we had already planned for annual editions, and as we promised with the first edition, we are adding three new chapters in for 2022 - U Nonimmigrant Status, VAWA Self-Petitions, and TN visas.
-Plus, we've updated the book to reflect the changes in the law since the last edition, and we also added a number of additional materials throughout the book that we had on our to do-list for the first edition but didn't get finished in time.
-We hope our new readers will like what they see, and we thank those of you who liked the first edition and are now hooked and will be buying this book annually.
+Happily, when we embarked upon this project with AILA, we had already planned for regularly updated editions with additional chapters.
+For 2023, we are adding chapters on T visas, H-2B visas, and humanitarian parole, a subject that has become more important with the introduction of new parole programs for Ukrainians as well as Cubans, Haitians, Nicaraguans, and Venezuelans.
+We hope our new readers will like what they see, and we thank those of you who liked the first two editions and are now hooked and will be buying this book again.
 I think you'll find it well worth the investment.

-We also know that some of our processes will need to be molded a bit to the particular practice setups of our readers.
+We also know that some of our processes will need to be molded a bit to the particular practice set-ups of our readers.
 Some solo lawyers don't have paralegals or support staff.
 Some lawyers in large firms may have paralegals, administrative assistants, multiple lawyers assigned to a case, etc. But we believe readers will be able to adapt the materials for most types of practice settings.

 Finally, it has been my goal, since embarking upon this project, to view the material contained herein as something broader than just a book.
 We view the systems documented in this book as being the backbone of the technology systems law firms use to run their practices.
-That is particularly true with case-management systems, but a lot of the screening tools we have included in the book will become the basis for expert system apps that I've been developing for the last few years.
+That is particularly true with case-management systems, but a lot of the screening tools we have included in the book will become the basis for expert system apps that I've been developing for the last few years and which are being shaped by the recent advances in artificial intelligence.
 I'm pleased to report that this project is well under way.

-Greg Siskind May 2022
+Greg Siskind May 2023